acend/kubernetes-basics-training/content/en/docs/01.0/_index.en.md

 The master components are the _API server_, the _scheduler_ and the _controller manager_.
 The API server itself represents the management interface.
 The scheduler and the controller manager decide how applications should be deployed on the cluster.
 Additionally, the state and configuration of the cluster itself is controlled in the master components.

-Worker nodes are also known as compute nodes or minions and are responsible for running the container workloads (applications).
+Worker nodes are also known as compute nodes or minions and are responsible for running the container workload (applications).
 The _control plane_ for the worker nodes is implemented in the master components.